jamie-davis/the-open-closed-dev/_posts/2019-08-04-Why-NOT-write-a-parser-2.md

 If all has gone well, our test suite is ready for real tests and we can remove ```UnitTest1.cs``` and ```UnitTest1.Test1.approved.txt```.

-The final step we need is to allow the test library to access ```internal``` items from the Parser library, which allows us to hide our implementation details but still have a separate test library.
+The final step we need is to allow the test library to access ```internal``` items from the Parser library, which allows us to hide our implementation details but still have a separate test project.
 To do this add a file called ```Assembly.cs``` to the Parser folder, with the following contents:

 ```c#
 using System.Runtime.CompilerServices;